josias-soares/mvvm_dagger2_retrofit_room_rxjava/README.md

 # Beers

-An application MVVM deceloped  with:
+An application MVVM developed  with:

 * Dagger2 (Hilt)
 * Room